 The vast majority of fitness trackers are worn on the wrist, but the $299 Oura Ring isn’t.
 The smart ring is a good option for people who are looking for something a little more discreet.
 It’s also less distracting than some other wrist-based options, as it lacks a screen and doesn’t forward push notifications.

 While smaller than your average wearable, the Oura Ring still tracks a ton of metrics, including heart rate variability and body temperature.
 The third iteration of the device also introduces SpO2 sensors, as well as all-day heart rate monitoring and period predictions.
-Future updates will also add activity tracking (at the moment, you have to import activities) and blood oxygen levels.
+Since launching, the Oura Ring has also added activity tracking, blood oxygen levels, chronotypes to help visualize your circadian rhythms, and a new social feature called Circles.
+It’s also begun rolling out a whole new sleep stages algorithm that it claims is more accurate than before.
 If you’re looking for some stress relief, the Oura Ring also lets you track guided meditation sessions.

 The Oura Ring tracks typical metrics — such as steps and calories burned — but its main focus is sleep and recovery.
 Each day, you’re given three sets of scores for your readiness, sleep, and activity.
 It’s a simple, holistic look at your overall wellness and an ideal pick if you want a more hands-off experience with your data.

 Best fitness band